codeforamerica/uswds/src/views/components/radio-button.md

 <!-- INTRO -->

-The {{ title }} component allows users to choose one option from a visible list in a fieldset.
-They enable users to see the full list of options at once.
+The {{ title }} component allows users to choose one option from a group inside a fieldset.
+The full list of options is present on the page.

 <!-- DETAILS -->